niaid/viral_variant_pipeline/README.md

 ## Setup
 This only needs to do be done once OR if the image has been changed and you want to run the updated version.

-- Log in to docker using your account and download the image:
+- Log in to docker and download the image:

 ```sh
 docker login